VALUE-Leaderboard/StarterCode/README.md

 The code in this repo are copied/modified from open-source implementations made available by [HERO](https://github.com/linjieli222/HERO).

+## Updates
+- [7/27/2021] Please re-download `violin_test_private.db` at [this link](https://datarelease.blob.core.windows.net/value-leaderboard/starter_code_data/txt_db/violin_test_private.db.tar).
+The previous version is not consistent with our release, sorry for your inconvenience.

 ## Requirements
 We use the provided Docker image in HERO for easier reproduction.
 Please follow [Requirements in HERO](https://github.com/linjieli222/HERO#requirements) to set up the environment.